John A. Macdonald: Fifth and sixth majorities, 1887–1891

-Fearing continued loss of political strength as poor economic times continued, Macdonald planned to hold an election by the end of 1886, but had not yet issued the writ when an Ontario provincial election was called by Liberal Ontario Premier Oliver Mowat.
+Fearing continued loss of political strength as poor economic times continued, Macdonald planned to hold an election by the end of 1886, but had not yet issued the writ when an Ontario provincial election was called by Liberal Ontario premier Oliver Mowat.
 The provincial election was seen as a bellwether for the federal poll.
-Despite considerable campaigning by Macdonald, Mowat's Liberals were re-elected in Ontario and increased their majority.
-Macdonald dissolved the federal Parliament on January 15, 1887 for an election on February 22.
+Despite considerable campaigning by Macdonald, Mowat's Liberals were reelected in Ontario and increased their majority.
+Macdonald dissolved the federal Parliament on 15 January 1887, for an election on 22 February.
 During the campaign, the Quebec provincial Liberals formed a government (four months after the October 1886 Quebec election), forcing the Conservatives from power in Quebec City.
 Nevertheless, Macdonald and his cabinet campaigned hard in the winter election, with Tupper (the new High Commissioner to London) postponing his departure to try to bolster Conservative votes in Nova Scotia.
 The Liberal leader, Edward Blake, ran an uninspiring campaign, and the Conservatives were returned nationally with a majority of 35, winning easily in Ontario, Nova Scotia, and Manitoba.
 The Tories also took a narrow majority of Quebec's seats despite resentment over Riel's hanging.
 Macdonald became MP for Kingston once again.
-Even the younger ministers, such as future Prime Minister John Thompson, who sometimes differed with Macdonald on policy, admitted Macdonald was an essential electoral asset for the Conservatives.
+Even the younger ministers, such as future prime minister John Thompson, who sometimes differed with Macdonald on policy, admitted Macdonald was an essential electoral asset for the Conservatives.

 Blake resigned after the defeat and was replaced by Wilfrid Laurier.
 Under Laurier's early leadership, the Liberals, who previously supported much of the National Policy, campaigned against it and called for "unrestricted reciprocity", or free trade, with the United States.
 Macdonald was willing to see some reciprocity with the United States, but was reluctant to lower many tariffs.
 American advocates of what they dubbed "commercial union" saw it as a prelude to political union, and did not scruple to say so, causing additional controversy in Canada.

-Macdonald called an election for March 5, 1891.
+Macdonald called an election for 5 March 1891.
 The Liberals were heavily financed by American interests; the Conservatives drew much financial support from the CPR.
 The 76-year-old prime minister collapsed during the campaign, and conducted political activities from his brother-in-law's house in Kingston.
 The Conservatives gained slightly in the popular vote, but their majority was reduced to 27.
 The parties broke even in the central part of the country but the Conservatives dominated in the Maritimes and Western Canada, leading Liberal MP Richard John Cartwright to claim that Macdonald's majority was dependent on "the shreds and patches of Confederation".
 After the election, Laurier and his Liberals grudgingly accepted the National Policy; when Laurier later became prime minister, he adopted it with only minor changes.